PRODUCTION TIPS

 STORY IDEAS

-For the episode "Con Job 2", I just happened to have access to a HALO outfit, and I knew a lot of my friends were already headed to Comic Con, which was a great backdrop for an episode.
+For the episode "Con Job 2", I just happened to have access to a HALO costume, and I knew a lot of my friends were already headed to Comic Con, which was a great backdrop for an episode.
 I just created the story based on the resources we had.

 COMEDY